Rights group accuses Burkina army of executions following anti-militant operations

 The army has stepped up operations in response to worsening security across northern Burkina since last year, including attacks by Islamist militants and inter-ethnic clashes, leading to accusations of extrajudicial killings and arbitrary arrests.

-Rights activists fear such abuses could fuel spiraling instability in previously peaceful Burkina as they have in neighboring Mali, where jihadist groups have tapped into ethnic rivalries and anger with the central government to recruit.
+Rights activists fear such abuses could fuel spiralling instability in previously peaceful Burkina as they have in neighbouring Mali, where jihadist groups have tapped into ethnic rivalries and anger with the central government to recruit.

 The violence in the West Africa’s Sahel region, a semi-arid band below the Sahara, has alarmed former colonial power France and the United States, who have deployed thousands of troops to the zone to counter al Qaeda and Islamic State-linked groups.

-Burkina’s government spokesman could not be immediately reached for comment on Wednesday.
+Burkina’s government and army spokesmen could not immediately be reached for comment on Wednesday.
 The government has acknowledged some abuses in the past and pledged to take action.

 In the latest incident, militants killed 14 civilians on Monday near the Mali border, the army said.
-Subsequent ground and air operations “neutralized 146 terrorists”, army spokesman Lamoussa Fofana said in a statement.
+Subsequent ground and air operations “neutralised 146 terrorists”, army spokesman Lamoussa Fofana said in a statement.

-But Corinne Dufka, Sahel director for New York-based Human Rights Watch (HRW), said on Tuesday that some of the so-called terrorists were executed in front of the families.
+But Corinne Dufka, West Africa director for New York-based Human Rights Watch (HRW), said on Wednesday that some of the so-called terrorists were executed in front of the families, according to sources HRW had interviewed.

+“Security forces have suffered serious losses over the last six months,” she told Reuters on Wednesday by telephone. “(But) they are engaging in alleged reprisals against the civilian population.”

-“All groups: stop collective punishment,” Dufka wrote.
-She added that HRW would soon publish a full report on atrocities by both jihadist groups and security forces in Burkina.
+Dufka added that HRW had documented 30 jihadist attacks in recent weeks, and said the group would soon publish a full report on atrocities by both sides.

 Burkina declared a state of emergency in several provinces in December following an attack by an al Qaeda-linked group.
 The state of emergency was extended by six months in January after an outbreak of ethnic violence killed dozens.